chrissarmstrong/seeking-manifold/content/Running Thoughts/We're All Becoming PdMs?.md

 In this case, the script offered up did the job perfectly.

-Here is another example, where I wanted to see what in my Obsidian files I'd been working on as a function of time:
+Here is another example, where I wanted to see what in my Obsidian files I'd been working on as a function of time (based on dates in headers):

 ```
 Please write a python function to take a directory as input and do the following: